E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Background

-Similar to the convolution operation in CNNs, information relating to the local neighborhood of a node is collected and is used to compute the node embedding.
+Similar to the convolution operation in convolutional neural networks (CNNs), information relating to the local neighborhood of a node is collected and is used to compute the node embedding.
 The GraphSAGE algorithm starts by assuming the model has already been trained and the weight matrices and aggregator function parameters are fixed.
 For each node, the algorithm iteratively aggregates information from the node's neighbours, the node's neighbours-neighbours, and so on.

 At each iteration, initially the neighborhood of the node is sampled, and the information from the sampled nodes is aggregated into a single vector.
-At the $k$-th layer, the aggregated information $\mathbf{h}_{N(v)}^{k}$ at a node $v$, based of the sampled neighborhood $N(v)$, can be expressed as follows:
+At the $k$-th layer, the aggregated information $\mathbf{h}_{N(v)}^{k}$ at a node $v$, based of the sampled neighborhood $N(v)$, can be expressed as Equation \ref{eq:general_aggregator} \cite{Hamilton2017}:

 Here, $\mathbf{h}_{u}^{k-1}$ represents the embedding of node $u$ in the previous layer.
 These embeddings of all nodes $u$ in the neighbourhood of $v$ are aggregated into the embedding of node $v$ at layer $k$.
-This aggregation process is illustrated in Figure \ref{fig:graphsage_overview} (right) \footnote{In the first layer, i.e. for $k$=$1$, there is no previous layer $k-1$.
-In this case, the current node's features are used as the previous layer's node embeddings.}.
-In the GraphSAGE model, we can use different aggregation methods, including mean, pooling, or different types of neural networks, e.g. Long Short-Term Memory (LSTM)~\cite{Hamilton2017}.

-The often used \textit{mean aggregator} function, which we will also use for our proposed variant of the algorithm, can be expressed as follows:
+This aggregation process is illustrated in Figure \ref{fig:graphsage_overview} (right), the topological and node features in the graph, as collected and aggregated from the k-hop neighborhood of each graph node.
+In the GraphSAGE model, we can use different aggregation methods, including mean, pooling, or different types of neural networks, e.g., Long Short-Term Memory (LSTM)~\cite{Hamilton2017}.